dustball/opencrisisline/README.md

 Open Crisis Line can be installed anywhere, but custom installation instructions for Dreamhost are provided as a convienence below.

 1. Log into Dreamhost control panel
 2. Domains -> Manage Domains -> "Add hosting" button.
 Fill out the top form called "Fully Hosted".
 Create a new user for the site, doesn't matter what PHP mode you choose since we will make our own below.
 Make note of the password on the resulting page.
-3. Domains -> SSL -> "Add" button -> Let's Encrypt (Free) -> "Select" button
+3. Domains -> SSL -> "Add" button next to host/domain you just created -> Let's Encrypt (Free) -> "Select" button
-3. FTP & SSH Users -> Manage Users -> choose newly created user -> Show Info -> Edit Access -> SSH ON / Secure connection (FTP disabled)
+4. FTP & SSH Users -> Manage Users -> choose newly created user -> Show Info -> Edit Access -> SSH ON / Secure connection (FTP disabled)
-4. More -> MySQL Databases -> Create new.
+5. More -> MySQL Databases -> Create new.
 Fill out the form, creating a new hostname and a new database user.
 Make note of the password.
-5. SSH into the account created in step #2 and enter the following commands one line at a time:
+6. SSH into the account created in step #2 and enter the following commands one line at a time:

 ```Shell
 wget "https://curl.haxx.se/download/curl-7.70.0.tar.gz"